CHIDARISAIKRISHNA/KeshavSoftTask1/README.md

 | Responsive layout on mobile | Bootstrap `col-*` grid classes + custom media queries in `style.css` |
 | Carousel styling to match site theme | Custom CSS for testimonial cards, circular controls, and dot indicators |

-### Learning Journey

-*(Write 2–3 paragraphs in your own words.
-Example topics: what you learned about Bootstrap grid, how you remixed components, responsive design, CSS customization, etc.)*

 ### Time Taken